publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVIII/m__us_usc_t7_s7333.md

                 (i) on which the plant cover is composed principally of native grasses, grasslike plants, forbs, or shrubs suitable for grazing and browsing; and

-                (ii) that has never been tilled for the production of an annual crop as of the date of enactment of this paragraph.
+                (ii) that has never been tilled, or the producer cannot substantiate that the ground has ever been tilled, for the production of an annual crop as of the date of enactment of this paragraph.

-            (B) __Ineligibility for benefits__
+            (B) __Reduction in benefits__

                 (i) __In general__

-                Subject to clause (ii) and subparagraph (C), native sod acreage that has been tilled for the production of an annual crop after the date of enactment of this paragraph shall be ineligible during the first 5 crop years of planting, as determined by the Secretary, for benefits under—
+                    During the first 4 crop years of planting, as determined by the Secretary, native sod acreage that has been tilled for the production of an annual crop after February 7, 2014, shall be subject to a reduction in benefits under this section as described in this subparagraph.

-                    (I) this section; and

-                    (II) the Federal Crop Insurance Act ([7 U.S.C.
-1501][/us/usc/t7/s1501] et seq.).

                 (ii) __De minimis acreage exemption__

                     The Secretary shall exempt areas of 5 acres or less from clause (i).

+                (iii) __Reduction__

+                For purposes of the reduction in benefits for the acreage described in clause (i)—

+                    (I) the approved yield shall be determined by using a yield equal to 65 percent of the transitional yield of the producer; and

+                    (II) the service fees or premiums for crops planted on native sod shall be equal to 200 percent of the amount determined in subsections (l)(2) or (k), as applicable, but in no case shall exceed the amount determined in subsection (l)(2)(B)(ii).

             (C) __Application__

-                Subparagraph (B) may apply to native sod acreage in the Prairie Pothole National Priority Area at the election of the Governor of the respective State.
+                This paragraph shall only apply to native sod acreage in the States of Minnesota, Iowa, North Dakota, South Dakota, Montana, and Nebraska.

     (b) __Application for noninsured crop disaster assistance__